Michael Pitfield: Biography

 Born in Montreal, Quebec, Pitfield graduated from St. Lawrence University in Canton, New York, at the age of 16.
 His SLU degree, in science, was followed by a degree in law from McGill University.
 He went to Ottawa to join the civil service in 1959 where he worked as an administrative assistant to Justice Minister E. Davie Fulton.

 Pitfield subsequently obtained a postgraduate degree in public law, and held various positions in the civil service.
 In 1966, he became assistant secretary to the Privy council and in 1969 secretary of the Division of planification.
 He became Clerk of the Privy Council of Canada and Secretary to the Cabinet under Prime Minister Pierre Trudeau from 1975 to 1979, and again from 1980 to 1982.
 Because of his perceived close association with Trudeau and the Liberals, he was replaced during the ministry of Joe Clark, but returned following the 1980 election that returned Trudeau to power.

 The diplomat John G. H. Halstead described Pitfield as an "evil influence" on the Trudeau government, describing him as a schemer who was always seeking to promote his own interests at the expense of others by preventing other officials from having access to Trudeau.
 Halstead accused Pitfield as having thrown Canadian foreign policy into chaos by creating a gratuitously convoluted bureaucratic structure that caused much bureaucratic in-fighting as a way to enhance his power.

 As head of the public service, Pitfield played a senior role in the government's successful efforts to patriate the Canadian Constitution.
 In recognition of his service, he was appointed to the Canadian Senate as an independent at Trudeau's recommendation on December 22, 1982.
 The appointment was controversial and seen as emblematic of the growing financial, partisan and cultural issues surrounding the Ottawa civil service.

 Pitfield served from the mid-1980s until 2002 as vice chairman of Power Corporation, and then was Director Emeritus of the company.

 Pitfield's two decades of service to the University of Ottawa Heart Institute Foundation were recognized by the establishment of the Michael Pitfield Chair in Cardiac Surgery at the Institute.
 In later years, he developed Parkinson's disease and worked to raise awareness of the condition.

 Pitfield resigned from the Senate on June 1, 2010.

 He fathered three children (Caroline, Thomas and Kate) before his death on October 18, 2017, and was predeceased by his wife Nancy in 1999.
 He lived in Westmount, Quebec, for many years.

-Archives

-There is Peter Michael Pitfield fonds at Library and Archives Canada.
+His daughter-in-law Anna Gainey is now a Member of Parliament.